Man, 20, pleads not guilty to murder in California DUI crash

-LOS ANGELES (AP) - A 20-year-old man has been pleaded not guilty to murder and other charges for a Halloween night crash that killed a husband, his wife and their 3-year-old son as they walked home from trick-or-treating in Southern California.
+LOS ANGELES (AP) - A 20-year-old man has pleaded not guilty to murder and other charges for a Halloween night crash that killed a husband, his wife and their 3-year-old son as they walked home from trick-or-treating in Southern California.

 The Los Angeles County District Attorney’s office says Carlo Adrian Navarro of Long Beach denied all allegations at arraignment on Wednesday.
 He was ordered back to court Jan.
 16 for a preliminary hearing.